AndrewKhovansky/starbound/README.md

 Utility for counting stars in the sky.

 Usage:
-starbound.exe *file_name* [intensity_threshold]
+starbound.exe *file_name* *intensity_threshold* *star_size_min*

 *file_name* - path to .bmp picture of the sky
-[intensity_threshold] - optional.
-Minimum brightness of pixel that counts as star pixel.
+*intensity_threshold* - minimum brightness of pixel that counts as star pixel.
 Can take absolute value in range [0.000...1.000] or value relative to the average intensity of the picture.
 In this case, "x" should be added, e.g. 8.0x.
-By default, this option have a value of 2.0x.
+*star_size_min* - minimum star size in pixels

 Example usage:
-starbound.exe sky.bmp 3.5x - relative intensity
+starbound.exe sky.bmp 3.5x 5 - relative intensity 3.5x, min size 5px
-starbound.exe sky.bmp 0.15 - absolute intensity
+starbound.exe sky.bmp 0.15 12 - absolute intensity 0.15, min size 12px

 Output:
 	1) Text report with filename *file_name*_report.txt